sevonj/sr2_chonker/README.md

     Map editor built in Godot game engine.
 Not particularly useful in its current state.

 - **SR2 Types**
     Rust library for SR2 types, reverse-engineered from game assets.
-Completely separate of godot or chonker, and potentially useful for other tools as well.
+Completely separate of Godot or Chonker, and therefore potentially useful for other tools as well.
+Note that things may and will be renamed and moved around as more gets figured out.

 - **Misc. developent tools**
     - [./types_validator](./types_validator) - A development tool for testing if sr2_types  behaves correctly